 A company known to me, let’s call them AcmeIndustry.co.uk, was recently targeted by persistent spear-phishing attacks.
 Emails we’re being sent to staff which appeared to be from other members of staff.
 The only tell-tale sign was that the domain name was slightly different, for example john@AcmeIndustry.co.uk (with the I replaced with an L, so when presented lower-case looked the same).

 This occurred with multiple false domain names, meaning the attackers were spending significant effort in setting up the scam and were persistent in their attempts.
 When one domain got blocked and reported, another was registered and setup.

 Who’s going to fall for that you might ask?
-Well it turns out that global network company Ubiquiti fell for this exact scam 2 years ago to the tune of $46.7 Million Dollars (https://krebsonsecurity.com/2015/08/tech-firm-ubiquiti-suffers-46m-cyberheist/), even down to the same domain registration method.
+Well, it turns out that global networking company Ubiquiti fell for this exact scam 2 years ago to the tune of $46.7 Million Dollars (https://krebsonsecurity.com/2015/08/tech-firm-ubiquiti-suffers-46m-cyberheist/), even down to the same domain registration method.

-While I knew the there was no way I would uncover their identity, I decided to pull the thread to see where it led.
+While I knew the there was no way I would uncover the criminal’s identity, I decided to pull the thread to see where it led.

 Its important to note that none of the steps below are highly technical in nature and use simply and generally freely available tools to access publicly available information.